PiggyArchive/CreativeItemsPlus/README.md

 # CreativeItemsPlus
-Add and remove items to the creative inventory!
+Add and remove items to the creative inventory.

 # Configuration